facelessuser/BracketHighlighter/docs/customize.md

 #### validate
 def validate(name, bracket, bracket_size, bfr)
 :
-    `validate` before comparing it to its corresponding opening or closing side.
-This is used to determine perform additional validation on a found bracket.
+    `validate` is run before comparing the bracket to its corresponding opening or closing partner.
+This is used to perform additional validation on a found bracket.
 For example, lets say you have a bracket that is case sensitive.
-BH uses a case insensitive search.
-With validate, you can ensure the originally found bracket matches the desired case.
+BH uses a case insensitive search, so with validate, you can ensure the originally found bracket matches the desired case.

     **Parameters**: